 “Be careful there; it’s really slick.”
-Then she turned to survey the deck, trying to ignore the icy wind.
+She surveyed the deck, trying to ignore the icy wind.

-Letting out a low whistle, she saw the reason they couldn’t budge the trap door, the mast had fallen over the forward access hatch.
+Letting out a low whistle, she saw why they couldn’t budge the trap door.
+The mast had fallen over the forward access hatch.

 Behind her, a thump and soft whistle told her that Natsu had gained the main deck.
-A few moments later Denaryus joined them, and again a faint thud followed by an exclamation announced her arrival.
+A few minutes later, Denaryus joined them, and again a faint thud followed by an exclamation announced her arrival.

 “How’s Evie?” asked Aeryn over her shoulder.

 “She just twisted her ankle.
 She’ll be fine by morning,” said Denaryus.
-“She’ll be a little slow on her feet for a day or so, but it’s not like we’re in a hurry.”
+“She’ll be a little slow on her feet for a day or so, but it’s not like we don’t have time.”

-Aeryn nodded and continued surveying the deck.
-She had heard descriptions of the Dragon’s Snout sea slavers galleys, and this vessel matched the tales that her oldest brothers Makeel and Korrin had told.
-At 60-feet long, she should have seen ten two-man oar benches down each side, she saw two on the starboard side and broken stubs where seats should have been, the rest had been ripped from their bases.
+Aeryn nodded and surveyed the deck.
+She’d heard descriptions of the Dragon’s Snout sea slavers’ galleys, and this vessel matched Makeel and Korrin’s tales.
+At 30-paces long, she should have seen ten two-man oar benches down each side.
+She saw two on the starboard side and broken stubs where seats should have been.
+The rest had been ripped from their bases.
 The main mast was lying on the deck.
-It had come crashing down as the ship ran aground, blocking the forward hatch, the sail still furled when the squall hit.
+It had come crashing down to the deck as the ship ran aground, blocking the forward hatch, the sail still wrapped around the pole when the squall hit.

 “What are you thinking?” asked Denaryus.